darkalchemy/Pu-239/README.md

 PHP 7.0+ is required, PHP 7.1 recommended.

-Memcached and Redis are rquired
+Memcached and Redis are required

 Be aware that the users table is deleted every few days.
 This is still a WIP and many pages may not be functional in there current location.
 Do not use the xbt install, as it's update has not been started and is likely broken.